JaneliaSciComp/image_processing_pipeline/lightsheetInterface/app/static/components/mustache/README.md

 $ rake yui3
 $ rake qooxdoo
 ```

-## TypeScript

-Since the source code of this package is written in JavaScript, we follow the [TypeScript publishing docs](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html) preferred approach
-by having type definitions available via [@types/mustache](https://www.npmjs.com/package/@types/mustache).

 ## Testing

-In order to run the tests you'll need to install [Node.js](http://nodejs.org/).
+In order to run the tests you'll need to install [node](http://nodejs.org/).

 You also need to install the sub module containing [Mustache specifications](http://github.com/mustache/spec) in the project root.
 ```bash